ral-facilities/datagateway-api/README.md

 reload itself when a change is detected.
 This setting can be toggled using `flask_reloader` in `config.yaml`.
 This is useful for development purposes.
 It should be noted that when this setting is enabled, the API will go through the startup process twice.
-In the case of the ICAT backend, this could dramatically increase startup time if the API is configured with a large initial client pool size.
+In the case of the Python ICAT, this could dramatically increase startup time if the API is configured with a large initial client pool size.

 If you get the following error when starting the API, changes need to be made to your